threefoldtech/info_grid/src/farmers/complete_diy_guides/3node_diy_desktop/3node_diy_desktop.md

 1. Power on the 3Node with the Zero-OS boostrap image USB key
 2. Let the 3Node load Zero-OS
    * The first time it boots, the 3node will register to the TF Grid
-3. Verify the 3Node's status on Threefold Explorer
+3. Verify the 3Node's status on ThreeFold Explorer

 The first time you boot a 3Node, it will be written: “This node is not registered (farmer ***: NameOfFarm).
 This is normal.
 The Grid will create a node ID and you will be able to see it on screen.
 This can take a couple of minutes.

-This is the final screen you should see when your 3Node is connected to the Threefold Grid.
+This is the final screen you should see when your 3Node is connected to the ThreeFold Grid.
 Note that it is normal if it is written *no public config* next to *PUB* as we did not set any public IP address.

 Naturally, your node ID as well as your farm ID and name will be shown.

 ![3node_diy_desktop_76.png](img/3node_diy_desktop_130.png)

-Once you have your node ID, you can also go on the Threefold Explorer to see your 3Node and verify that your 3Node is online.
+Once you have your node ID, you can also go on the ThreeFold Explorer to see your 3Node and verify that your 3Node is online.

 ***